OpenTermsArchive/engine/README.md

 # Open Terms Archive Engine

-This codebase is a Node.js module enabling downloading, archiving and publishing versions of terms obtained online.
+This codebase is a Node.js module enabling downloading, archiving and publishing versions of documents obtained online.
 It can be used independently from the Open Terms Archive ecosystem.

 - - -